 The numbers in parenthesis indicate what phrases will be under discussion; notice the order in which they will be taken.
 The choice of these phrases is dictated by the need we have of understanding clearly the true nature of the Consecration, the very center of the Mass.
 We must have this understanding if we are to perceive how, with a few cunning strokes, the manipulators have been able to set at naught the sacramental import of the words and to disrupt the careful balance of ideas, guarded so jealously by all former Catholic generations, but relinquished so unconcernedly by this present one.

 |Epiclesis and Consecration Form from the Roman Canon |

 HOC EST ENIM CORPUS MEUM.

-Haec Quotiescumque feceritis, in mei
+Haec Quotiescumque feceritis, in meiMemoriam facietis.
+(2)

 FOR THIS IS MY BODY.

-shall do them in remembrance of Me.
+As often as ye shall do these things, yeshall do them in remembrance of Me.
 (2)

 |Narratio Institutionis of the Novus Ordo MIssae|

 ("Narrative of the Institution")